Nostradamus: Occultism

-The quatrains, published in a book titled Les Prophéties (The Prophecies), received a mixed reaction when they were published.
+The quatrains, published in a book titled Les Prophéties (The Prophecies), received a mixed reaction.
 Some people thought Nostradamus was a servant of evil, a fake, or insane, while many of the elite evidently thought otherwise.
 Catherine de' Medici, wife of King Henry II of France, was one of Nostradamus's greatest admirers.
 After reading his almanacs for 1555, which hinted at unnamed threats to the royal family, she summoned him to Paris to explain them and to draw up horoscopes for her children.
 At the time, he feared that he would be beheaded, but by the time of his death in 1566, Queen Catherine had made him Counselor and Physician-in-Ordinary to her son, the young King Charles IX of France.

 Some accounts of Nostradamus's life state that he was afraid of being persecuted for heresy by the Inquisition, but neither prophecy nor astrology fell in this bracket, and he would have been in danger only if he had practised magic to support them.
-In 1538 he came into conflict with the Church in Agen after an Inquisitor visited the area looking for anti-Catholic views.
+In 1538, he came into conflict with the Church in Agen after an Inquisitor visited the area looking for anti-Catholic views.
 His brief imprisonment at Marignane in late 1561 was because he had violated a recent royal decree by publishing his 1562 almanac without the prior permission of a bishop.